learn-co-students/module-2-code-challenge-round-1-seattle-ds-062419-dsc-module-2-round-1-code-challenge-1563901301/README.md

 Use BeautifulSoup to get quotes, authors, and tags from [Quotes to Read](http://quotes.toscrape.com/).

-First go to the site and inspect the page, look at what links there are and how the entire site is structured.
+Before answering these questions, go to the site and inspect the page.
+Make sure to look at what links there are and how the site is structured.

 1. Get the first author and the path for the author's page as a tuple from the [homepage](http://quotes.toscrape.com/).